 WTF is a menstrual cup?

 A menstrual cup is a silicone cup that you insert into the vagina, which catches the blood.
 You can wear it for extended periods of time, I usually change mine twice per day on average days and maybe three on heavy days.
 No risk of Toxic Shock Syndrome from leaving it in for 12 hours (a risk from tampons).
 There are a variety of ways you can fold and insert, and there are YouTube videos and diagrams all over the internet about it.
 To remove, simply pinch the bottom, pull it out, dump, rinse (or wipe with tissue if in a public restroom), and reinsert.
-One of the biggest complaints I see about women who don’t want to try this is that they wouldn’t be able to change it in a public restroom.
+One of the biggest complaints I see about people who don’t want to try this is that they wouldn’t be able to change it in a public restroom.
 I swear, you can change it in the morning and when you’re home in the evening and never need to worry about it in the middle of the day (unless you have a very heavy flow, in which case you can wipe with a tissue until you can get to rinse it again).

 It’s not as gross as it sounds, I swear.

-Women also worry that it would be a crazy mess to deal with.
+People also worry that it would be a crazy mess to deal with.
 Not true.
 There’s a learning curve and your first couple cycles might be a little messy while you figure out your particular groove for insertion and removal, but once you’ve got it, you’ll never look back.
 I have never had a nasty spill while changing it, ever.

 One thing I need to warn you about is that your cervix (the little opening at the bottom of your uterus that opens up when you have a baby, and through which your menstrual blood travels) MOVES AROUND.
 A LOT.
 So you’ll need to get familiar with your anatomy to make sure the cup is positioned correctly in relation to the cervix.
 It does no good to put the cup up high when the cervix is being sneaky down low.
 There is a whole world to discover in there.
-It is CRAZY.
-This will not be the last post where I talk about how much the cervix does the cha-cha through your lady parts.
-I will not apologize.

 The things I hear about when people are questioning washable pads is usually around the gross-factor of throwing something with blood on it into the laundry.
 Do you wash them in a special load?
 No. Do you pre-soak them?
 You can, but I don’t.
 Are they smelly?
 No. I promise.